horizoncd/horizoncd.github.io/docs/tutorials/how-to-install.md

 EOF

 # kubernetes installation, you can specify any k8s version between v1.19.16 and v1.24.7
-kind create cluster --image=kindest/node:v1.19.16 --config=kind.yaml
+kind create cluster --image=kindest/node:v1.19.16 --name=horizon --config=kind.yaml

 # waiting for the new kubernetes cluster to be running healthily